Nyelsonon/thestormboundscreamer/README.md

 ## other RLY important stuffs
 ight so the script takes a pic of a certain region on your screen so you will have to change the variables according to your screen.
 Ill find a solution to this later.

+## to the python devs out there
+if you want to contribute I owuld be happy to let you! just dm me on discord at *Nyelson#6840*
 # THATS IT MY BOIS
 now go get yelled at by your computer